andreww/fox/DoX/FoX_sax.md

         character(len=*), intent(in) :: chars
       end subroutine ignorableWhitespace_handler`

-Triggered when whitespace is encountered within an element declared as `EMPTY`.
+Triggered when whitespace is encountered within an element declared as having no PCDATA.
 (Only active in validating mode.)

 * `processingInstruction_handler
       subroutine processingInstruction_handler(name, content)